backchatio/scapulet/README.md

 don't work with all jabber clients etc. Most of them also insist on writing their own xml parser where IMO that's not the place where most of the time is spent.

+An example of the intended usage can be found in this gist: http://gist.github.com/557204

 == Note on Patches/Pull Requests

 * Fork the project.